Rotating spirals in oscillatory media with nonlocal interactions and their normal form: Introduction

 with

-Inserting the approximation $\tilde{U}$ into the reaction diffusion system and collecting terms of equal order in $\eps$ results in a hierarchy of equations.
-Then, applying the Fredholm alternative to all these equations leads to solvability conditions, which at order $\rmO(\eps^3)$ result in an equation for the amplitude, $W(X,T)$.
+Inserting the approximation $\tilde{U}$ into the reaction diffusion system and collecting terms of equal order in $\ep$ results in a hierarchy of equations.
+Then, applying the Fredholm alternative to all these equations leads to solvability conditions, which at order $\rmO(\ep^3)$ result in an equation for the amplitude, $W(X,T)$.
 This equation is the complex Ginzburg-Landau equation, which is now a p.d.e. and represents the normal form, or amplitude equation, associated with problem.

-The above approach is formal, mainly because this process does not guarantee that the expansion $\tilde{U} = \eps U_1 + \eps^2 U_2 +\cdots$ converges.
+The above approach is formal, mainly because this process does not guarantee that the expansion $\tilde{U} = \ep U_1 + \ep^2 U_2 +\cdots$ converges.
 In other words, more work needs to be done to show that the complex Ginzburg-Landau equation provides valid approximations, $\tilde{U} $, for the reaction diffusion system.
-That is, given a solution, $W$, to the complex Ginzburg-Landau equation that is valid in some time interval $[0,\tilde{T}]$, one needs to show that there is a unique solution, $U$, to the original reaction diffusion system such that $\|U - U_1\|_X <\eps^2$ for all $t \in [0,\tilde{T}/\eps^2]$ in some appropriate space $X$, and where $U_1$ is given as above.
+That is, given a solution, $W$, to the complex Ginzburg-Landau equation that is valid in some time interval $[0,\tilde{T}]$, one needs to show that there is a unique solution, $U$, to the original reaction diffusion system such that $\|U - U_1\|_{ \mathcal{X}} <\ep^2$ for all $t \in [0,\tilde{T}/\ep^2]$ in some appropriate space $\mathcal{X}$, and where $U_1$ is given as above.
 Work in this direction is extensive, some of which is covered in the references \cite{schneider1992, schneider1995, schneider1996, schneider1998, vanharten1991, kuehn2018}.
-Roughly the main idea in these proofs is to show that the residue $R = U - U_1$ remains of order $\rmO(\eps^2)$ on the same time interval, $[0,\tilde{T}/\eps^2]$.
+Roughly the main idea in these proofs is to show that the residue $R = U - U_1$ remains of order $\rmO(\ep^2)$ on the same time interval, $[0,\tilde{T}/\ep^2]$.
+For an alternative approach for deriving similar amplitude equations see also \cite{roberts2015}.

 Our approach here is to use a similar multiple-scale analysis to derive our normal form, but because the equation we work with is the steady state equation \eqref{e:main_steady}, we don't need to look at the evolution of the residue, $R$, to prove the validity of our solutions.
 Instead, we use a construction similar to a Lyapunov-Schmidt reduction to: \begin{enumerate} \item[i)] prove the existence of rotating wave solutions to equation \eqref{e:main_steady}, and \item[ii)] at the same time obtain the normal form which provides the first order approximation to these solution. \end{enumerate} We will explain this approach in the remainder of this section.